 Sooners hoping to correct offensive miscues

 Sep.
-28—In a small sample size, Oklahoma's offensive rhythm has been evident in its first few possessions in all four games this season.
+30—In a small sample size, Oklahoma's offensive rhythm has been evident in its first few possessions in all four games this season.

 Last week against Cincinnati, the Sooners picked up a quick first down before facing third-and-9 from their own 22.
 Quarterback Dillon Gabriel wasn't looking at the center when the ball was snapped and had to scramble to get an incomplete pass off before the oncoming rush.